it3xl/git-repo-sync/README.md

     bash  git-sync.sh

 The `git-sync.sh` will tell you if there are any troubles.
 For example you need to update awk to gAWK in Ubuntu.

-FYI.
-Call _git-sync.sh_ over the bash as it is not tested for zsh.

 ## The Trade-off